chrfthr/social-media-time-pred/README.md

 # Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.
+The Python version used in this project was 3.10.

 ```bash
 pip install -r requirements.txt